Michelle-MingxuanWang/EasyAnimator/README.md

 # EasyAnimator

+This is the Mingxuan Wang's final project of CS5004 Object Oriented Design.

 Easy Animator Design

 The animator is an application that can create animation of given descriptions.
 The application is built using a model-view-controller pattern.